 Bit by bit, LCG is tackling a frustrating and costly problem that has festered for decades.
 With well over 1,000 adjudicated properties on the rolls at any one time, there’s a long way to go.
 And for those who live next to the properties, resolution can’t come fast enough.

 Most of the major decisions have been made, including some significant changes to the version approved by the federal government in the early 2000s.
 Whether the Connector can make good on lofty promises will hinge on decisions made in 2022.

 If voters fail to renew the library’s second millage, two or more libraries could be forced to close.
 The politics around this vote are more fraught than normal.

 Thomas Glover Sr. says Guillory brought him in to remake LPD — and silenced publicity about it.
 Community members now fear his modest progress will be reversed.

 A busy schedule finds the councils tackling another veto override.
 LUS customers could see a new annual charge on their bills.

 Alicia Moten went into Accelerate Northside with an idea and came out with a business, Essence of Aja, that could build wealth and opportunity for her and her child.

 $80,000 was the total cost to run the four centers in 2019.
 Combined, they generated just under $32,000 in revenue — mostly from 58 rentals at the Heymann Park recreation center — and operated at a net loss of $48,000.
-For context, the Robichaux Center, where protestors disrupted Mayor-President Josh Guillory’s most recent town hall, ran a $57,500 deficit, according to budget records provided by Lafayette Consolidated Government.

 The gist: Several Northside community organizations co-authored a comprehensive agenda calling for school board and LCG candidates to see generational poverty, lack of economic progress and failing schools as a local crisis deserving urgent intervention.